ChickenPlot/ChIP-seq-analysis/README.md

 # ChIP-seq-analysis
-ChIP-seq analysis of a randomly chosen TF
+ChIP-seq analysis of a randomly chosen TF from ENCODE project